-Professor Siddiqi holds a Ph.D. in the History of Art and Archaeology, and a Master of Architecture degree and professional license.
-She has been awarded the Barnard Presidential Research Award and a grant from the Columbia University Center for the Study of Social Difference, as well as fellowships or grants by the Harvard University Mahindra Humanities Center, the New York University Provost and Gallatin School, the Fulbright Scholar Program, the Social Science Research Council, the American Institute of Indian Studies, and the Graham Foundation.
-She practiced architecture in Bangalore, Philadelphia, and New York, and wrote The L!brary Book (Princeton Architectural Press), with support from the National Endowment for the Arts, on the New York City schools arts initiative led by the Robin Hood Foundation.
-Her professional background includes work for the United Nations Foundation, the Coalition for Adolescent Girls, and the Women’s Refugee Commission.
+Professor Siddiqi holds a Ph.D. in the History of Art and Archaeology and a Master of Architecture degree and professional license.
+She was awarded the Barnard Presidential Research Award, grants from the Columbia University Center for the Study of Social Difference and the Graham Foundation for Advanced Studies in the Fine Arts, and fellowships from the Harvard University Mahindra Humanities Center, the New York University Provost and Gallatin School, the Fulbright-Nehru Scholar Program, the Social Science Research Council, and the American Institute of Indian Studies.
+Her professional background includes ten years of architectural practice in Bangalore, Philadelphia, and New York, and work for the Robin Hood Foundation, the United Nations Foundation, the Coalition for Adolescent Girls, and the Women’s Refugee Commission.
+She wrote The L!brary Book (Princeton Architectural Press), with support from the National Endowment for the Arts, on the arts and architecture initiative to transform public school libraries throughout New York City.

-Professor Siddiqi is affiliated with the Barnard College Department of Art History and the Columbia University Institute of Comparative Literature and Society, Institute of African Studies, and South Asia Institute.
-She directs the Columbia University Center for the Study of Social Difference working group, Insurgent Domesticities, co-chairs the Columbia University Seminar Studies in Contemporary Africa with Professor Abosede George, and teaches the course “Colonial Practices” in conjunction with the GoDown Arts Centre in Nairobi.
+Professor Siddiqi is affiliated with the Barnard College Department of Art History and the Columbia University Institute of Comparative Literature and Society, Institute of African Studies, South Asia Institute, and Graduate School of Architecture, Planning, and Preservation.
+She directs the Columbia University Center for the Study of Social Difference working group, Insurgent Domesticities, co-chairs the Columbia University Seminar Studies in Contemporary Africa with Professor Robyn D’Avignon, and teaches the course “Colonial Practices” in conjunction with the GoDown Arts Centre in Nairobi.
 Professor Siddiqi is the convenor and faculty advisor of the web/podcast series, Building Solidarities: Racial Justice in the Built Environment.
-She serves on the Society of Architectural Historians Board and IDEAS Committee.
+She serves on the Society of Architectural Historians Board and IDEAS Committee, and organized the SAH Connects series, Caregiving as Method.

 Ph.D.
 New York University Institute of Fine Arts